Styrish007/Library-Circulation-Register/README.md

 # Library Circulation Register

-**Live app:** https://library-circulation-register.vercel.app/       "The loading will be slow at first request because of Inactivity.Please Wait"
+**Live app:** https://library-circulation-register.vercel.app/       "The loading of ai assistant will be slow at first request because of Inactivity.Please Wait for few seconds"

 ## Problem (in two lines)